Xixaus/SI-CE/docs/sia-api/ce_workflows.md

 ## Overview

-The `PreparedSIMethods` class provides high-level automation workflows that combine SI sample preparation with Capillary Electrophoresis analysis.
+The `PreparedSIMethods` class provides high-level automation workflows that combine SI sample preparation with Capillary Electrophoresis system.
 These workflows handle complex sequences of operations for complete analytical automation.

+Napsat že to obsahuje skript a konfigurák

 ## System Integration